094459/newsletter-oss-projects/README.md

 **Sample-Model-Context-Protocol-Demos**

 [Sample-Model-Context-Protocol-Demos](https://aws-oss.beachgeek.co.uk/4bt) - this repo provides a list of examples of how to use Model Context Protocol (MCP) with AWS.
 Keep an eye on this repo as it will grow as MCP is the new hotness at the moment.(#209)

+**sample-on-demand-workflow-orchestrator**

+sample-on-demand-workflow-orchestrator - this repo lets you build a serverless, dynamic workflow orchestration engine that is built with Amazon DynamoDB and AWS Lambda that enables flexible, event-driven task execution with complex dependency patterns.(#213)

+**sample-sonic-java-playground**

+[sample-sonic-java-playground](https://aws-oss.beachgeek.co.uk/4i0) - is a full-stack playground application for experimenting with Amazon's NovaSonic API capabilities, built with React (v18.2.0) and Spring Boot (v3.2.0).
+The application supports invoking NovaSonic Speech to Speech model by configuring supported parameters.(#213)

 **serverless-genai-food-analyzer-app**